hyperledger/indy-hipe/text/message-timing/README.md

 The meaning of these fields is:

 * `in_time`: The timestamp when the preceding message in this thread (the one that elicited this message as a response) was received.
+Or, on a dynamically composed `forward` message, the timestamp when an upstream relay first received the message it's now asking to be forwarded.
 * `out_time`: The timestamp when the message was emitted.
 At least millisecond precision is preferred, though second precision is acceptable.
 * `stale_time`: Ideally, the decorated message should be processed by the